 The Nora McDonough Nurse Residency Program, in partnership with the nationally recognized Vizient/AACN Nurse Residency Program™, focuses on three critical areas: leadership, patient outcomes and professional role.
 The evidence-based curriculum contains classroom learning and clinical experience that is designed to effectively transition nurse residents into the nursing practice environment during their first year and to become leaders at the point of care.

-Guidance from dedicated, trained preceptors
+Unit-based orientation supported by dedicated, trained preceptors

 Mentored clinical relationships with expert facilitators

 Membership in a supportive cohort that allows for professional growth in a safe, protected environment

 Transitioning from an advanced beginner nurse to competent professional nurse